 Temporal orientation and the acquisition of attitude verbs

-With Valentine Hacquard, Jeff Lidz, and Alice Jesus.
+With Valentine Hacquard, Jeff Lidz, and Alice Jesus

 In this project, we are interested in when and how children acquire the basic clause types of their language (declaratives, interrogatives, and imperatives) and the speech acts they are most commonly associated with (assertions, questions, and requests).
 Languages differ widely in the syntactic properties they associate with different clause types, yet somehow infants appear to know the mappings between basic clause types and their canonical speech acts by age 3 (and, we suspect, well before this).
 We are investigating when this mapping is in place through experimental studies, as well as using corpus analyses to examine how infants may make use of pragmatic information to figure out the alignment between clause types and speech acts.

-Preschoolers' processing of connectives
+Children's understanding of connectives

 With Alex de Carvalho and Hugh Rabagliati